Dynamics of vortex cap solutions on the rotating unit sphere: Introduction

 \subsection{Euler equations on the rotating unit sphere}

 This study deals with the homogeneous incompressible Euler equations on the two dimensional unit sphere in rotation around the vertical axis.
 Such a model, sometimes called \textit{barotropic}, is commonly used in geophysical fluid dynamics for meteorological predictions or to study the motion of planets' atmosphere.
-We may refer the reader to \cite[Sec.
-13.4.1]{HH13} and \cite{S17} for a rather complete introduction to these equations.
 In order to present the model, we shall first recall some basic notions in differential calculus/geometry.
 The set $\mathbb{S}^2$ is endowed with a smooth manifold structure described by the following two charts

 For our purpose, we shall mainly work in the chart $C_1$ where the variables $\theta$ and $\varphi$ are called \textit{colatitude} and \textit{longitude}, respectively.
 Notice that the physical literature mentioned above rather considers the latitude/longitude convention, but we found more convenient to work with the other one.
 In the colatitude/longitude chart $C_1$, the Riemannian metric of $\mathbb{S}^2$ is given by